-In the meantime, you can still join our Education Team for action-packed, hands-on programs in science and technology, history and culture, health and human development, math, literacy and the arts virtually!
+Join our Education Team for action-packed, hands-on programs in science and technology, history and culture, health and human development, math, literacy in person or online!

 We believe children are best served when learning outside of school supports learning in the classroom, and vice versa.
 We align all of our exhibits and programs to the Texas Essential Knowledge and Skills (TEKS).
 Children have the opportunity to apply what they have learned in school and gain experiences to prepare them for future learning in class.